-The Company has two remaining Portfolio Credit Default Swaps with The Royal Bank of Scotland N.V., London Branch (the "Portfolio Credit Default Swap Counterparty").
+The Company has two remaining Portfolio Credit Default Swaps with The Royal Bank of Scotland N.V., London Branch (the "Swap Counterparty").
 Under the terms of the Portfolio Credit Default Swaps ("CDS"), the Company will be exposed to credit risk on the companies in the underlying reference portfolio relating to each agreement.
 The Company receives nil premium under the terms of the Portfolio Credit Default Swaps.
 However, this nil premium was taken into account when pricing the Collateral Swap Agreements, which were entered into on the same date and with the same Swap Counterparty.

-The Series 3 Notes may be reduced from time to time during the term of the Notes following the occurrence of a number of credit related events specified in the relevant portfolio credit default swap transaction.
+The Series 3 Notes may be reduced from time to time during the term of the Notes following the occurrence of a number of credit related events specified in the relevant Portfolio Credit Default Swap transaction.
 In respect of the first thirteen credit events the cash settlement amount shall be zero.
-In respect of the fourteenth, fifteenth, and sixteenth credit events the cash settlement amounts shall be EUR 45,000,900, EUR 44,999,550, and EUR 44,999,550 respectively.
+In respect of the fourteenth, fifteenth, and sixteenth credit events the cash settlement amounts shall be &45,000,900, &44,999,550, and &44,999,550 respectively.

-The Series 4 Notes may also be reduced from time to time during the term of the Notes following the occurrence of a number of credit related events specified in the relevant portfolio credit default swap transaction as further described in note 7.
+The Series 4 Notes may also be reduced from time to time during the term of the Notes following the occurrence of a number of credit related events specified in the relevant Portfolio Credit Default Swap transaction as further described in note 7.

-As at the reporting date there had been 8 credit events in respect of Rente Plus Notes 3 and 9 credit events in respect of Rente Plus Notes 3 relate to Delphi Corporation, Quebecor World Inc., Federal National Mortgage Association, Federal Home Loan Mortgage Association, Washington Mutual Inc., Ambac Assurance Corporation, General Motors Corporation and Takefuji Corporation.
+As at the reporting date there had been 8 credit events in respect of Rente Plus Notes 3 and 9 credit events in respect of Rente Plus Notes 3.
+The credit events in respect of the Rente Plus Notes 3.
+The Comporation, Quebecor World Inc., Federal National Mortgage Association, Federal Home Loan Mortgage Association, Washington Mutual Inc., Ambac Assurance Corporation, General Motors Corporation and Takefuji Corporation.
 The credit events in respect of the Rente Plus Notes 4 relate to Dana Corporation, Quebecor World Inc., Federal National Mortgage Association, Federal Home Loan Mortgage Association, Washington Mutual Inc., Ambac Assurance Corporation, General Motors Corporation, Eastman Kodak Company and Takefuji Corporation.